Hills & Dales Estate in LaGrange, Georgia

 A National Historic Landmark, the Owens-Thomas House in Savannah is known for its English Regency architecture and elaborate indoor plumbing system — an innovative amenity in 1819.
 The home also includes an English-inspired ornamental formal garden and an original carriage house with one of the earliest intact slave quarters in the South.
 Purchase a Triple-Site Pass to see the house, Telfair Academy and Jepson Center for a discounted price.

 In the late 1800s and early 1900s, many wealthy Northerners wintered in the warm climate of South Georgia.
-Some purchased plantations such as Pebble Hill, which the Hanna family turned into an elegant sporting retreat.
+Some purchased land such as Pebble Hill, which the Hanna family turned into an elegant sporting retreat.

 Plum Orchard Mansion